 Another 50 words (4 lines of text) are included under the topic Early Hackwood Notables in all our PDF Extended History products and printed products wherever possible.

-Hackwood Settlers in United States in the 17th Century
+Hackwood Settlers in West Indies in the 17th Century

 - Mary Hackwood, who settled in Barbados in 1678